Rathduff NS (1994-2002), Scoil Mhuire gan Smal Blarney (2002-2008), University College Cork (2008-present)

 Another part of my work is testing the compounds I make to see if they might be useful in other ways: for example, recently I sent off a series of compounds to see if they might be useful as antibiotics.
 Other things they can be tested for include anti-cancer, anti-viral and anti-fungal activity.

-My day tends to be split between researching online, running reactions in the lab, and taking the data from those reactions and trying to analyse it.
+My Typical Day: My day tends to be split between researching online, running reactions in the lab, and taking the data from those reactions and trying to analyse it.

 I’ll be honest, my day starts with a LOT of coffee: I am not great at getting up in the mornings!
 Then once I start work, I tend to spend my time in the lab, putting on my reactions, taking them off, and purifying the compound I get back, then taking the pure compounds and analysing them, and finally sitting in front of my computer looking at the data I get back and/or researching what reactions I should put on next.